 Pan-Canadian SPOR Network in Primary and Integrated Health Care Innovations

-The pan-Canadian SPOR Network’s overall goal is to support evidence-informed transformation and delivery of more cost-effective primary and integrated health care to improve patient experience and health, health equity, and health system outcomes for individuals with and at risk of developing complex health needs.
+The Network’s overall goal was to support evidence-informed transformation and delivery of more cost-effective primary and integrated health care to improve patient experience and health, health equity, and health system outcomes for individuals with and at risk of developing complex health needs.

-The pan-Canadian Network will initially focus on new approaches to the delivery of primary and integrated health care (including upstream primary prevention) both horizontally and vertically across the care continuum to address:
+The pan-Canadian Network initially focused on new approaches to the delivery of primary and integrated health care (including upstream primary prevention) both horizontally and vertically across the care continuum to address:

 - individuals with complex needs across the life course, including age groups from children to older adults; and,

-Within these priority focus areas, the pan-Canadian Network will support cross-jurisdictional research that addresses horizontally and vertically integrated care priorities shared by several member networks and where there is value-added in a cross-jurisdictional approach, including:
+Within these priority focus areas, the PICHI Network supported cross-jurisdictional research that addresses horizontal and vertical integrated care priorities shared by several member networks and where there was value-added in a cross-jurisdictional approach, including:

 - Knowledge of the comparative effectiveness and efficiency of different jurisdictional approaches to the same health or health system challenges;